I’m happy it’s Friday. I will finish something I’ve been working on most of the week today. I will end my week on a good thing. I like tidy.

 I woke early this morning, as seems to be a habit now.
 I took my morning medications (really supplements) and a couple of acetaminophen for my teeth.
 I probably haven’t written about my dental work, but I lost my first adult tooth a few weeks ago and am in the middle of the crown process for a couple of adjacent teeth, which will culminate with a bridge to replace the lost tooth.
 I think I’m putting pressure on the temporary appliance and that’s causing me some discomfort.
 It will be something I discuss with my dentist next week when he finalizes the preparations.

 While waiting for my analgesic to work, I read a little on the ‘net.
 One of the articles I read was about happiness and health.
-The article was just OK, probably written well enough but my I thought some editing could tighten up the language quite a lot.
-Regardless, there was a couple of points that caught my intellectual interest.
+The article was just OK, probably written well enough but I thought some editing could tighten up the language quite a lot.
+Regardless, there were a couple of points that caught my intellectual interest.
 In particular, the distinction between hedonism and eudaimonism is articulated (to some degree) as being detectable in gene-expression tests.

 I am at a point in life where I can have just about any thing [sic] I want.
 However, there are not a lot of things I want.
 What I really want I cannot have.
 So, as one of my favorite David Wilcox songs says, You can get what’s second best // but it’s hard to get enough.
 At this time, I don’t even know what second-best might be.
 For the protagonist of the song, it was velocity.
 In the end, that proved fatal… although I doubt the protagonist really cared given her state of mind.